 Have insurance and require insurance

 Speaking of preparation, no landlord should start renting a property without considering landlord insurance.
 Landlord insurance provides protection against both property damage and liability, meaning that you won’t be paying out of pocket in the event of things like a fire or if your tenant suffers a personal injury that is your responsibility.
 Likewise, you can require tenants to have renters insurance to cover any potential damage or loss of their personal possessions in the event of disaster or theft.

 Make regular inspections that honor tenants’ rights

 In order to ensure that everything on the premises is working correctly, and that your tenant hasn’t caused any damage that would violate the terms of your lease, you should make periodic inspections of the property.
 You can’t drop in unannounced, however; tenant privacy laws stipulate that you have to give fair warning before entering (typically 24 or 48 hours at least).
-Also, note that too-frequent visitiations might qualify as harassment or a violation of your tenant’s right to privacy.
+Also, note that too-frequent visitations might qualify as harassment or a violation of your tenant’s right to privacy.

 Crafting a lease, or managing any of the other questions that arise as a first-time landlord, requires a level of knowledge that you don’t yet possess.
-Fortunately, LegalShield members can get advice and consultation from an real estate expert provider attorney within 24 hours as well as lease review, all included in the price of membership.
+Fortunately, LegalShield members can get advice and consultation from an real estate expert provider lawyer within 24 hours as well as lease review, all included in the price of membership.

 Get Legal Support for Your Rental Business